sjkingo/virtualenv-api/README.rst

     >>> env.install('-e git+https://github.com/stephenmcd/cartridge.git')

+*New in 2.1.15:*

 -  Packages in a pip requirements file can be installed by prefixing the requirements file path with `-r`:

 .. code:: python